Masseria Mirogallo Spicy Tomato Sauce with Chili Peppers

-Regular price $8.50 Sale
+Regular price Sale price $8.95

 Also known as arrabbiata (meaning "enraged," due to its strong, spicy kick), this bright, lively tomato sauce is achieved by slow-cooking the passata (fresh, strained tomato purée) with Diavoletto peppers.
 It is ideal paired with short shapes such as penne and rigatoncini and long ones like bucatini.